-We always need to be smart about making responsible product decisions, but when the business faces pressure, the decisions we make in product and engineering have outsized influence in its success.
-I’ve already proposed that now is the time to make tough product and engineering decisions, and that technical leaders should avoid spreading resources like peanut butter across their teams.
+We always need to be smart about making responsible product decisions, but when the business faces pressure, the decisions we make in product and engineering have an outsized influence on its success.
+I’ve already proposed that now is the time to make tough engineering decisions, and those technical leaders should avoid spreading resources like peanut butter across their teams.
 We need to focus on the things that matter.
 But what are those things?

 Focus on Your Existing Users and Customers